On characteristic integrals of Toda field theories: Abstract

 \section{Abstract}

-Characteristic integrals of Toda field theories associated to simple Lie algebras are presented in the most explicit forms, both in terms of the formulas and in terms of the proofs.
+Characteristic integrals of Toda field theories associated to general simple Lie algebras are constructed using systematic techniques, and complete mathematical proofs are provided.
+Plenty of examples illustrating the results are presented in explicit forms.